oestrich/ex_venture/docs/game/gmcp.md

 ### External.Discord.Info

 A response to `External.Discord.Hello`.
-Will contain the discord server invite url if present.
+Will contain the discord server invite url if present, and the Discord Application ID if present.

 ```
 External.Discord.Info {
-  inviteurl: "discord.gg"
+  inviteurl: "discord.gg",
+  applicationid: "..."
 }
 ```